wilsonliaows/docs/connectors/quickbase.md

 Do note that Workato requires users to be on an Enterprise plan in order to enable a Secondary connection.
 Contact us at: +1 (844) 469-6752 or at info@workato.com if you require more information about this feature.

-## Quickbase: How to compare values within a table
+## Quickbase: How to Compare Values within a Table

 Visit [here](https://www.workato.com/integrations/quickbase) for information about our Quickbase pricing plans, customer stories, examples of recipes and to sign-up for our Quickbase webinar.